NeilWP/SUSTINA_CAB/README.md

 The application is currently seeking **ISO 9001 certification**.
 This repository contains the detailed product documentation to be submitted for certification and is safe for public consumption.

+Not sure if your business is affected / needs SUSTINA - a good starting point are our background documents.

 ---

 ## What does SUSTINA allow businesses to do?